darren-huang/SmartStartContinuous/README.md

     3. Now in a terminal session, run the command `pacman -Syuu` to update the package databases

     4. Now run `pacman -Sy make` to install the make command

+2. Determine which `Pipfile`/`Pipfile.lock` to use, 3 different options:

+    1. `TensorflowCpu-NoAvx`: Tensorflow WITHOUT GPU support (CPU only) with a CPU that doesn't support AVX instructions (specifically has Tensorflow-CPU 1.5)

+        1. To check for AVX support, run [Coreinfo.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo) in terminal and `AVX -` indicates no support, `AVX             *` means it is supported

+    2. `TensorflowCpu`: Tensorflow WITHOUT GPU support (CPU only) with a CPU that supports AVX instructions (specifically has Tensorflow-CPU latest version)

+    3. `TensorflowGpu`: Tensorflow WITH GPU support, also needs a CPU with AVX instructions (specifically has Tensorflow-GPU latest version)

+        1. To install the prerequisites for GPU support see [TensorFlow with GPU support](https://www.tensorflow.org/install/install_windows)

 **Latest code can be found in Develop.
 The docs and gh-pages have not been updated yet.**